amesoudi/amesoudi.github.io/content/publication/mesoudi-what-2018/index.md

 ---
 title: What is cumulative cultural evolution?
 authors:
-- Alex Mesoudi
+- admin
 - Alex Thornton
 date: '2018-06-01'
 publishDate: '2024-11-22T08:25:17.851620Z'
 publication_types:
 - article-journal
-publication: '*Proceedings of the Royal Society B*'
+publication: '*Proceedings of the Royal Society B 285*, 20180712'
 doi: 10.1098/rspb.2018.0712
 abstract: In recent years, the phenomenon of cumulative cultural evolution (CCE) has become the focus of major research interest in biology, psychology and anthropology.